ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 described in {{Section 8.1.1 of H2}}.
 For HTTP/1.x, the handling of incomplete messages is described in {{Section 8 of H1}}.

-Each capsule's payload MUST contain exactly the fields identified in its description.
-A capsule payload that contains additional bytes after the identified fields or a capsule payload that terminates before the end of the identified fields MUST be treated as it if were a malformed or incomplete message.
+Each Capsule's payload MUST contain exactly the fields identified in its description.
+A Capsule payload that contains additional bytes after the identified fields or a Capsule payload that terminates before the end of the identified fields MUST be treated as it if were a malformed or incomplete message.
 In particular, redundant length encodings MUST be verified to be self-consistent.

-If the receive side of a stream carrying capsules is terminated cleanly (for example, in HTTP/3 this is defined as receiving a QUIC STREAM frame with the FIN bit set) and the last capsule on the stream was truncated, this MUST be treated as if it were a malformed or incomplete message.
+If the receive side of a stream carrying Capsules is terminated cleanly (for example, in HTTP/3 this is defined as receiving a QUIC STREAM frame with the FIN bit set) and the last Capsule on the stream was truncated, this MUST be treated as if it were a malformed or incomplete message.